 Grades of A, B, C, D (including + and -) and CR are considered course credit hours successfully completed, regardless of minimum grades set for specific courses by departments.

 Grades of I, T, W, UW, NC, or E are considered course credit hours not successfully completed.

 You may receive federal financial aid for only 1 repetition of a course successfully completed previously as defined by the letter grades noted above.

 A possible exception exists for course work with the same Department Name, Course Number and Title but whose content varies by term and is required to complete your current active program of study.
-All exceptions require you to complete and submit a Repeat Coursework Petition (change file link to FA site).
+All exceptions require you to complete and submit a Repeat Coursework Petition.

 - Student is enrolled in 15 credit hours, which include repeating a 3-hour class previously taken twice with a passing grade.
 Because the student is enrolled in 12 credit hours with classes that are not repeats, the student’s eligibility is not impacted due to the university’s tuition plateau.
 (Note: Taking 12 credit hours is considered full-time by Federal Financial Aid policy).

 - Student is enrolled in 12 credit hours, which include repeating a 3-hour class not yet passed.
 Since the student has never passed the course, the student’s financial aid eligibility is not impacted by the repeat.

 - Student submits the Repeat Coursework Petition and is approved.
 Student is allowed to repeat a course where the Department Name, Course Number and Title are the same but the course content varies by term and the course is required to complete their current active program of study.
 The student will need to make this same petition each semester.